MetaFabInc/metafab-swift5/README.md

-# Swift5 API client for OpenAPIClient
+# Swift5 API client for MetaFabSwift5

  Complete MetaFab API references and guides can be found at: https://trymetafab.com